elewa-academy/Modular-Design/01-ultra-practical-javascript/README.md

 ## Specifications

-Individually you will:
+Individually you will follow the entire [Practical JavaScript](https://watchandcode.com/p/practical-javascript) tutorial.
+0. Create a new directory where you will store all of your work for this project.
+Put in a nice README, but that's all for now.
+1. For each version:
+  1. Follow his videos, rewriting his code on your own (in plunkr is fine).
+  2. Create a new folder named after this version in your directory.
+  3. Write a nice README to summarize what happened in this step.
+  4. Move your code into an index.html & js scripts files in this directory.

-* Begin by making a new folder on your computer for [Practical JavaScript](https://watchandcode.com/p/practical-javascript), put in a README but otherwise it can be empty for now.
+ put in a README but otherwise it can be empty for now.
 You will follow the entirety of Practical JavaSCript, building the same code as Gordon.
 Each time you finish a version, copy it into a new folder in your Practical JavaScript directory and include a README for that version.

 Together we will: